 - Species are becoming extinct 100 times faster than they would without human impacts.

 - Populations of wild animals have more than halved since 1970, while the human population has doubled.

 - Only five times before in our planet’s history have so many species and so much biodiversity been lost so quickly.
 The fifth was when the dinosaurs were wiped out.
 That is why scientists and conservationists call what is happening now the ‘sixth mass extinction’.
-In a report published in July 2017, some went far further, describing the loss of biodiversity today as “biological annihilation”.
+In a report published in July 2017, some went further to describe the loss of biodiversity today as ‘biological annihilation’.

 Anthropocene air, water and weather

-- Because of industry, agriculture and fossil fuel use, carbon dioxide in the air is at its highest level for millions of years and disruption of other chemical cycles is turning seas and rivers into dead zones.
+- Because of industry, agriculture and fossil fuel use, carbon dioxide in the air is at its highest level for millions of years.
+At the same time, disruption of other chemical cycles is turning seas and rivers into dead zones.